Learn ›

 - Product Recommendations

 This guide puts all of that information in one place.
-Every dosing recommendation below is grounded in the protocols used in Colorado State University’s three clinical trials on cannabidiol in dogs, and in the veterinary pharmacokinetic data that has emerged over the past several years.
-Whether your dog weighs 10 pounds or 120, whether you’re managing occasional anxiety or daily arthritis pain, you’ll find the exact milligram dose, the number of drops, and the right ABSC product to use.
+Whether your dog weighs 10 pounds or 120, you’ll find the appropriate milligram serving, the number of drops, and the right ABSC product to use.

-CBD has a dose-response relationship in dogs—meaning the effects change depending on how much you give.
+CBD has a serving-size relationship in dogs—meaning the amount you give relative to body weight matters.
 This is not a “more is always better” situation, and it’s not a “just give a few drops” situation either.
-Precision matters, and here’s why.
+Matching the serving size to your dog’s weight helps you get the most out of the product.

-While CBD has a wide safety margin in dogs (the CSU trials reported no serious adverse effects even at higher doses), giving more than necessary creates two problems:
+While CBD has a wide safety margin in dogs, giving more than necessary creates two problems:

 - Unnecessary side effects.
-At excessive doses, dogs may experience increased drowsiness, mild diarrhea, or temporary changes in appetite.
+At excessive amounts, dogs may experience increased drowsiness, mild diarrhea, or temporary changes in appetite.
 These effects are not dangerous, but they are avoidable.

 A 10 lb Chihuahua and a 90 lb Labrador need vastly different amounts of CBD.
-A dose that is therapeutic for the Lab could be four or five times what the Chihuahua needs.
-Weight-based dosing—calculated in milligrams of CBD per kilogram of body weight—normalizes the dose so every dog receives the appropriate amount relative to its body size.
-This is the same approach used in veterinary medicine for virtually every drug, and it’s the approach used in every published CBD clinical trial.
+A serving that is appropriate for the Lab could be four or five times what the Chihuahua needs.
+Weight-based serving size guidance normalizes the amount so every dog receives an appropriate quantity relative to its body size.
+This is the same approach used in veterinary medicine for virtually every supplement.

-Every dose recommendation in this guide follows a three-step formula:
+Every serving size recommendation in this guide follows a three-step formula:

 Step 1: Convert Your Dog’s Weight to Kilograms